AdaCore/gnatstudio/docs/users_guide/extending.rst

 the command line, you would pass the following command switches::

   gps --eval=shell:'Entity entity_name file_name; Entity.show %1'

+The language defaults to python, as for :command:`--load`.

 See the section :ref:`Customizing_through_XML_and_Python_files` on how to bind key shortcuts to shell commands.